Latest News

 The CosmoStat team (LCS) is composed of both cosmologists and computer scientists working together to develop new methods of statistics, signal processing, and apply them to cosmological data set.
 CosmoStat goals are:

-- Statistics & Signal Processing: Develop new methods for analyzing astronomical data, and especially in cosmology where the needs of powerful statistical methods are very important.
+- Statistics, Signal Processing & Machine Learning: Develop new methods for analyzing astronomical data, and especially in cosmology where the needs of powerful statistical methods are very important.

 - Cosmology: Analyze and interpret data.